Habitability of K-type main-sequence star systems: Habitable zone

 A K-type star's habitable zone approximately ranges between 0.1–0.4 to 0.3–1.3 AU from the star.
 Here, exoplanets will receive only a relatively small amount of ultraviolet radiation, especially so towards the outer edge.
 This is favorable to support life, as it means that there is enough radiated energy to allow liquid water to exist on the surface, but not so much, especially ionizing radiation, as to destroy life.

 The habitable zone is also very stable, lasting for most of the K-type main-sequence star's main sequence phase and with little instability of luminosity during that phase.

+Radiation hazard

+Despite K-stars' lower total UV output, in order for their planets to have habitable temperatures, they must orbit much nearer to their K-star hosts, offsetting or reversing any advantage of a lower total UV output.
+There is also growing evidence that K-type dwarf stars emit dangerously high levels of X-rays and far ultraviolet (FUV) radiation for considerably longer into their early main sequence phase than do either heavier G-type stars or lighter early M-type dwarf stars.
+This prolonged radiation saturation period may sterilise, destroy the atmospheres of, or at least delay the emergence of life for Earth-like planets orbiting inside the habitable zones around K-type dwarf stars.

-Potentially habitable planets around K-type main-sequence stars
+Potentially habitable planets

-The super-Earth HD 40307 g around the K2.5V star HD 40307 orbits in the CHZ, although it has a reasonably elliptical orbit (e=0.22).
+The super-Earth HD 40307 g around the K2.5V star HD 40307 orbits in the circumstellar habitable zone (CHZ), although it has a reasonably elliptical orbit (e=0.22).
 There may be many more, and the Kepler space telescope (now retired) was one of the main sources of information of these exoplanets.
 Kepler-62 and Kepler-442 are examples of discoveries by Kepler of systems consisting of a K-type dwarf with potentially habitable planets orbiting it.

-A super-Earth orbiting a K-type main-sequence star called HD 85512 b was originally thought to have habitability potential, but it is now considered too hot to be potentially habitable.
+HD 85512 b was originally thought to be a super-Earth with habitability potential orbiting a K-type main-sequence star, but it is now considered to be a false positive detection, an artifact caused by stellar rotation.